TESTARtool/TESTAR_dev/README.md

 the machine where you want to run TESTAR and run TESTAR on the target machine.
 This allows the user to debug TESTAR from a different machine.

-#### Running TESTAR binaries (obtained with gradlew build) from command line

-TESTAR allow its execution and settings configuration from the command line.
-By default is executed with the selected protocol (.sse file) and the test.settings values of that protocol.

-From the command line it is also possible to select the desired protocol to execute TESTAR and change the values of the test.settings.

-The protocol to be executed can be selected using the "sse" parameter next to the name of the desired protocol.
-Ex: testar sse=desktop_generic

-Other settings are input using the pairs "parameterX=valueX" separated by space.
-Ex: testar ShowVisualSettingsDialogOnStartup=false Mode=Generate

-Certain characters such the slashes or the quotation marks must be entered in a double way to respect the treaty of special characters.

-Some of the most interesting parameters that can help to integrate TESTAR as an CI tool are:

-		sse -> to change the protocol

-		ShowVisualSettingsDialogOnStartup -> To run TESTAR without the GUI

-		Mode -> TESTAR execution Mode (Spy, Generate, Record, Replay, View)

-		SUTConnector & SUTConnectorValue -> The way to link with the desired application to be tested

-		Sequences & SequenceLength -> The number of iterations and actions that TESTAR will execute

-		SuspiciousTitles -> The errors that TESTAR will search in the execution

-Example:
-testar sse=desktop_generic ShowVisualSettingsDialogOnStartup=false Sequences=5 SequenceLength=100 Mode=Generate SUTConnectorValue=" ""C:\\Program Files\\VideoLAN\\VLC\\vlc.exe"" " SuspiciousTitles=".*[eE]rror.*|.*[eE]xcep[ct]ion.*"

 ## Known issue
 - Currently, only the protocols ``Protocol_desktop_generic``, ``Protocol_desktop_generic`` and ``accessibility_wcag2ict``
 support the graph database.
 Other protocols need to be adapted  (see issue #52)